Saul Kassin: Career books, awards, research, and advocacy

-Over the years, Kassin has authored and edited several books, including: Psychology, Essentials of Psychology, Developmental Social Psychology (with Sharon S. Brehm and Frederick X. Gibbons), The Psychology of Evidence and Trial Procedure (with Lawrence S. Wrightsman), The American jury on trial: psychological perspectives (with Lawrence S. Wrightsman), and Confessions in the Courtroom (with Lawrence S. Wrightsman).
-He is also co-author of the textbook Social Psychology with Steven Fein and Hazel Rose Markus, now in its eleventh edition.
+Over the years, Kassin has authored and edited several books, including: The Psychology of Evidence and Trial Procedure, The American jury on trial: psychological perspectives, and Confessions in the Courtroom (all with Lawrence S. Wrightsman).
+He is also co-author of the textbook Social Psychology with Steven Fein and Hazel Rose Markus, now in its twelfth edition and editor of Pillars of Social Psychology (2022), a book of memoirs contributed by legendary social psychologists.

-Kassin is a Fellow of the American Psychological Association (APA), the Association for Psychological Science (APS), and the American Psychology-Law Society (AP-LS).
-Although he has published research in the social psychology of attribution theory, jury decision-making, and eyewitness testimony, Kassin is best known for his groundbreaking work on false confessions.
-In 2007, he received a Presidential Award from the APA for this research.
-In 2011, he received the Lifetime Achievement Award from the International Investigative Interviewing Research Group (iiiRG).
-In 2014, he received an Award for Distinguished Contribution from AP-LS.
-In 2017, he received an Award for Lifetime Contribution from the European Association of Psychology and the Law (EAPL).
-In 2017, he also received the Award for Distinguished Contribution for Research on Public Policy from the APA.
-In 2021, he received the James McKeen Cattell Lifetime Achievement Award for Applied Research from the APS.
+In the 1980s, Kassin pioneered the scientific study of false confessions.
+For that work, he won lifetime contribution awards from the International Investigative Interviewing Research Group (iiiRG), the American Psychology-Law Society (AP-LS), and the European Association of Psychology and the Law (EAPL).
+In 2017, he received the American Psychological Association (APA) Award for Distinguished Contributions to Psychology in the Public Interest.
+In 2021, he received the James McKeen Cattell Lifetime Achievement Award for Applied Research from the Association for Psychological Science (APS).

 Kassin was the president of Division 41 of APA, a.k.a.
 AP-LS.
-He continues to teach, research, write, and lecture to judges, lawyers, law enforcement groups, psychologists, psychiatrists, and other high interest groups in the area of social psychology and the law.
-He has appeared as a guest analyst on all major TV networks and many syndicated news shows.
-He also appears in a number of podcasts, such as APA's "Speaking of Psychology: False confessions aren’t always what they seem", and documentaries such as the 2012 film by Ken Burns, Sarah Burns, and David McMahon titled The Central Park Five.
-Determined to raise public awareness, Kassin has also written some high-profile opinion editorials and a provocative article on the false confessions that surrounded the infamous 1964 killing of Kitty Genovese.
+He continues to teach, research, write, and lecture to various groups in the area of social psychology and the law.
+He has appeared as a guest analyst on several major TV networks and syndicated news shows and in a number of podcasts - including Shankar Vedantam's Hidden Brain, Dax Shepard's Armchair Expert, and Erin Moriarty's My Life of Crime - and documentaries such as the 2012 film by Ken Burns, Sarah Burns, and David McMahon titled The Central Park Five.
+To raise public awareness, Kassin has also written several newspaper editorials and an article on the false confessions that surrounded the infamous 1964 killing of Kitty Genovese.

-A staunch critic of the Reid technique of interrogation, and in light of research showing that Miranda does not protect the innocent, Kassin is a vocal advocate for the requirement that all interrogations be videotaped in their entirety—without exception.
+Kassin is a staunch critic of deceptive interrogation tactics that can cause innocent people to confess.
+In light of research showing that Miranda does not protect the innocent, he is also a vocal advocate for the requirement that all interrogations be videotaped in their entirety—without exception.
 Kassin is best known for pioneering the scientific study of false confessions.
 In 1985, he and Lawrence Wrightsman introduced a taxonomy that distinguished three types of false confessions—voluntary, compliant, and internalized.
-This classification scheme is universally accepted in the field.
+This classification scheme is used all over the world.